 Electricity

-Repair category 2
+Repair category 3

 Notes It is likely that only the most recently rewired properties will have electrical installations that fully comply with current regulations.
-The installation in this property appears relatively modern but there is no evidence of a recent test.
+The installation in this property appears dated and there is no evidence of a recent test.
+A number of older switches were also evident.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.